health

 Because your body’s circadian clock monitors changes in day length, those changes result in mood disruption.
 The circadian clock also regulates hormone release, temperature, and metabolism.
 During the fall and winter months, your body produces less serotonin, a hormone that helps regulate mood and contributes to feelings of happiness.

-What’s more, changing light-dark cycles affect body temperature, how long it takes you to fall asleep, and how much melatonin the body produces.
-It also influences the production of stress hormones.
+Changing light-dark cycles affect body temperature, how long it takes to fall asleep, and how much melatonin the body produces.
+They also influence the production of stress hormones.
+In a nutshell, the fall and winter blues are a biological response to changing light levels.

 Fall time doesn’t have to get you down